syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Windows Forms Toggle Button | Syncfusion
-description: Steps to add ToggleButton in WinForms application
+description: Learn here about getting started with Syncfusion Windows Forms Toggle Button control and more details.
 platform: WindowsForms
 control: ToggleButton
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms Toggle Button

 This section briefly describes how to create a new Windows Forms project in Visual Studio and add **"ToggleButton"** with it's basic functionalities.